jeandiogo/locker/README.md

-std::string       my_data = locker::xread("a.txt");          //exclusively reads a file (throws if file does not exist) and returns its content as a string (trailing newlines are removed) std::vector<char> my_data = locker::xread<char>("a.txt");    //same, but does not remove trailing newlines and return content as a vector of user specified type std::vector<int>  my_data = locker::xread<int>("a.txt");     //note that trailing bytes will be ignored if the file size is not a multiple of the chosen type size std::vector<long> my_data = locker::xread<long>("a.txt");    //also note that traling newlines may be included if they turn the file size into a multiple of the type size locker::xread("a.txt", my_container);                        //opens input file and calls operator ">>" once from the filestream to the container passed as argument
+std::string       my_data = locker::xread("a.txt");          //exclusively reads a file (throws if file does not exist) and returns its content as a string (trailing newlines are removed) std::vector<char> my_data = locker::xread<char>("a.txt");    //same, but does not remove trailing newlines and return content as a vector of user specified type std::vector<int>  my_data = locker::xread<int>("a.txt");     //note that trailing bytes will be ignored if the size of the file is not a multiple of the the size of the chosen type std::vector<long> my_data = locker::xread<long>("a.txt");    //also note that eventual traling newlines may be included if they turn the file size into a multiple of the type size locker::xread("a.txt", my_container);                        //opens input file and calls operator ">>" once from the filestream to the container passed as argument

 locker::xwrite("a.txt", my_data);                            //exclusively writes formatted data to a file (data type must be insertable to std::fstream)